Chiral Anomaly Induced Transverse Planar Transport Phenomena in Three Dimensional Spin-Orbit Coupled Metals: Abstract

 \section{Abstract}

-We investigate linear and nonlinear transverse planar transport phenomena (viz. linear and nonlinear Hall and Nernst coefficients) induced by chiral anomaly in three-dimensional spin-orbit coupled metallic systems.
+We investigate the nonlinear transverse planar transport phenomena (viz., nonlinear Hall, thermal Hall, and Nernst coefficients) induced by chiral anomaly in three-dimensional spin-orbit coupled metallic systems.
 Unlike Weyl semimetals, these systems do not possess multiple Weyl nodes located at isolated points in the momentum space but instead host a pair of Fermi surfaces characterized by opposite Berry curvature fluxes enclosing the same band-degeneracy point.
-Using semiclassical Boltzmann transport formalism within the relaxation time approximation, we derive first- and second-order transverse planar transport coefficients induced by electrical and thermal gradients in the presence of an in-plane magnetic field.
-Our analysis reveals distinctive angular dependencies of the transport coefficients, along with characteristic scaling behavior with the magnetic field strength.
+Using semiclassical Boltzmann transport formalism within the relaxation time approximation, we derive the second-order transverse planar transport coefficients induced by electrical and thermal gradients in the presence of an in-plane magnetic field.
+Our analysis reveals distinctive angular dependencies of the non-linear transport coefficients, along with characteristic scaling behavior with the magnetic field strength.
 Furthermore, we demonstrate that the anomaly-induced transport coefficients exhibit an exponential temperature dependence.
-This unconventional behavior leads to the violations of the Mott relation at comparatively low temperatures, highlighting unique thermoelectric signatures that can be probed experimentally in 3D spin-orbit coupled metallic systems.
+This unconventional behavior leads to the violations of the Wiedemann-Franz law and Mott relation, highlighting unique thermoelectric signatures that can be probed experimentally in 3D spin-orbit coupled metallic systems.